F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 II.
 Scope and Jurisdiction

-These Procedures outline the resolution processes that will be used to resolve and/or investigate a report of Discrimination and related Harassment committed against a student, employee, or a person participating in or attempting to participate in a program or activity of the University of Southern Indiana under the University's Equal Opportunity and Non-Discrimination Policy (F.3).
+These Procedures outline the resolution processes that will be used to resolve and/or investigate a report of unlawful Discrimination, Harassment, and/or Hazing committed against a student, employee, or a person participating in or attempting to participate in a program or activity of the University of Southern Indiana under the University's Equal Opportunity and Non-Discrimination Policy (F.3) and Hazing Policy (F.55).
 Additionally, these procedures will address Sexual Misconduct matters not considered a Title IX Harassment matter, including Relationship Violence, Sexual Exploitation, Sexual Harassment, Sexual Violence and Stalking as defined under the Sexual Harassment Policy (F.1) that occur off-campus, at study abroad programs, and/or online when the conduct affects a substantial University interest.

-These Procedures apply to all complaints of Discrimination and Harassment, whether the Parties are students, recognized student organizations, employees, volunteers, campus visitors or persons participating in or attempting to participate in a University activity.
+These Procedures apply to all complaints of Discrimination, Harassment, and/or Hazing, whether the Parties are students, student organizations, employees, volunteers, campus visitors, or persons participating in or attempting to participate in a University activity.
 Employees who are students involved in activities subject to these Procedures may be treated as students, employees or both at the sole discretion of the University.

 These Procedures govern conduct that occurs on and/or off campus or that impacts the educational or work experience of a member of the USI community.
 In particular, off-campus conduct is subject to these Procedures if 1) the conduct occurred in the context of an education program or activity of the University, or 2) the conduct has or had continuing adverse effects on campus or in an off-campus education program or activity.
 However, Title IX Harassment matters are addressed under the Sexual Harassment Policy.